 How Many Months Behind Before You Go Into Foreclosure in Pennsylvania?

 As a homeowner, foreclosure is likely high on your list of things to avoid.
 Unfortunately, many homeowners fall behind on mortgage payments and must face the prospect of foreclosure.
-Rest assured, creditors cannot foreclose if specific legal criteria are not satisfied.
+Fortunately, your bank cannot just decide to take your home; it must first go through a judicial foreclosure in court.

-Creditors may not initiate foreclosure unless certain criteria are met, including the number of months you are behind on your mortgage.
-Under federal law, creditors cannot foreclose until you are at least 120 days behind.
-Even then, foreclosure is not guaranteed, and creditors might be willing to work with you.
-How quickly creditors decide to start the foreclosure and what we can do about it may vary based on your unique situation.
-Foreclosure usually begins with a formal notice from the bank.
-If notice is not provided, the bank should not be able to move forward with the foreclosure.
-If you have received such notice or believe notice is forthcoming, talk to our team immediately.
+Creditors may only initiate foreclosure when criteria are met, including the number of months behind your mortgage you are.
+Under federal law, creditors can only foreclose once you are at least 120 days behind.
+Even then, foreclosure is not guaranteed, and creditors might be willing to work with our lawyers regarding loan modification.
+Depending on your unique situation, how quickly creditors decide to start foreclosure and what we can do about it may vary.
+Foreclosure must begin with a formal notice from the bank.
+If notice is not provided, the bank should be unable to proceed with the foreclosure.
+If you have received such notice or believe it is forthcoming, talk to our team immediately so we can identify an appropriate defense or modify your existing loan.

 Contact our Pennsylvania mortgage foreclosure defense attorneys for a free, confidential case evaluation by calling Young, Marr, Mallis & Associates at (215) 701-6519.